1) What is a pelvic floor physical therapist?

 With your verbal consent, your pelvic floor physical therapist has the training to perform internal vaginal and rectal exams (these are for adults only)

 and treatments in order to thoroughly assess your dysfunction and help you reach your goals.
 For children, an external visualization of the anal sphincter and perineum is done (with child and parent/guardian consent) as well as biofeedback surface EMG which can give information on pelvic floor muscle tone and coordination which impacts the ability to pee and poop.

 2) How often will I need to see you?

 Frequency and duration are customized to your goals, schedule and budget.
 Depending on your condition, one session maybe enough.
-Typically, 1-3 sessions may be needed for adults and 4-8 sessions for kids but this can be spread out over many months.
+Typically, 2-6 sessions for adults and 4-6 sessions for kids but this can be spread out over weeks and months.
 Package deals are always available and will give you the best bang for your buck!